vbotka/rcb/docs/source/development.rst

 Development
 ===========

-To facilitate the deployment and testing the `rcb project <https://github.com/vbotka/rcb>`_ provides the playbook `rcb-devel <https://github.com/vbotka/rcb/blob/master/ansible/playbooks/rcb-devel.yml>`_ to copy the scripts to staging.
+To facilitate the deployment and testing the `rcb project <https://github.com/vbotka/rcb>`_ provides the playbook `rcb-devel <https://github.com/vbotka/rcb/blob/master/ansible/playbooks/rcb-devel.yml>`_ to copy the current version of the scripts to the staging.
+By default the current version is locked (source_lock_set: "yes").
+This means that the `rcb role <https://galaxy.ansible.com/vbotka/rcb/>`_ won't accidentally overwrite it.

 The following sequence of commands copy, patch and install the scripts.

 .. code-block:: bash